 I currently serve on the Northampton Housing Partnership, a city board that works for affordable housing.
 I was a founding team member of Valley Time Trade, served on the board of the Valley Alliance of Worker Cooperatives, and am a volunteer for the Pioneer Valley Worker's Center.

 I have a lifetime commitment as an "adopted uncle" to a family here in Florence.
-I am also engaged to be married in June and am excited to have two stepchildren soon!
+I am also recently married and have two new stepchildren in my life!

 What issues do you care about?
 I want to hear from you!